RoboDurden/Hoverboard-Firmware-Hack-Gen2.x-GD32/ai_guidelines_v0.md

-# This file is a close English translation of the original German:
+# This file is a close English translation of the original German prompt:

 Hello Codex.
 I am the developer of the split hoverboard firmware https://github.com/RoboDurden/Hoverboard-Firmware-Hack-Gen2.x